SERIES: Dark Years Of Al-Qaida – Signals To Commence

 Sheikh Issa al-Masri

 Certain prominent extremist clerics in the Khorasan caused al-Qaida consternation, yet also radically altered the local inherent militant ideology.
-Of particular note was Abu Amro Abdulhakim, the Egyptian Islamic Jihad (EIJ) ideologue known as Sheikh Issa al-Masri20.
+Of particular note was Abu Amro Abdulhakim, the Egyptian Islamic Jihad (EIJ) ideologue known better as Sheikh Issa al-Masri20.
 Sheikh Issa had helped to indoctrinate and teach recruits at the Afghan paramilitary camps prior to the American invasion, specifically from a Syrian Guesthouse in Kabul21.
 From this home, located in the Wazir Akhbar Khan neighborhood, Sheikh Issa instructed a course for Arab trainees attending the camps, specializing in legal, Shariah Law, and matters of jihadist justification22

 Sheikh Issa was of the school of thought that governments and militaries were either for or against God and the Islamic faith.
-As such, while some jihadist and al-Qaida figures focused on American and European targets in order to expel their influence from the Middle East, Sheikh Issa extended this wrath to any predominantly Muslim nation with a government allied or partnered with those he viewed as apostates31.
-Particularly influential in Saudi Arabia and among the Pakistanis he now dwelled among, Sheikh Issa regularly condoned violence against the Pakistani and other regional regimes32.
-He cited the arrests of al-Qaida members and jihadists by the Pakistanis, and he and his flock touted the devastating October 8, 2005 Kashmir earthquake as merely God’s retribution against the Pakistanis for their stance against the militants33.
+As such, while some jihadist and al-Qaida figures focused on American and European targets in order to expel their influence from the Middle East, Sheikh Issa extended this wrath to any predominantly Muslim nation with a government allied or partnered with those he viewed as apostates32.
+Particularly influential in Saudi Arabia and among the Pakistanis he now dwelled among, Sheikh Issa regularly condoned violence against the Pakistani and other regional regimes33.
+He cited the arrests of al-Qaida members and jihadists by the Pakistanis, and he and his flock touted the devastating October 8, 2005 Kashmir earthquake as merely God’s retribution against the Pakistanis for their stance against the militants34.
 His adamant position allowed for attacks against Muslim populaces.
 This was counter productive for al-Qaida.
 Despite the fact that they consistently kill other Muslims in attacks against Western targets, they can still initially claim that they were first attacking enemies of their faith.
 For those like Sheikh Issa al-Masri, the strikes targeting Pakistan were legitimate and warranted.
-This led to debate within al-Qaida about the operational targeting and whether the focus should shift significantly34.
+This led to debate within al-Qaida about the operational targeting and whether the focus should shift significantly35.
 Sheikh Issa’s influence was substantial in the tribal agencies and his pedigree solid, yet he could also be viewed as problematic for al-Qaida.

 While this claim is dubious, his influence and connections cannot be denied.
-In fact, by October 2006 jihadist-oriented al-Fajr Media was launching a website for Sheikh Issa, wherein he expressed vehement disdain for regional governments and pushed for violence42.
-Sheikh Issa placed particular emphasis on struggling against leaderships of nations that in his opinion should be theocracies as opposed to secular entities43.
-It was his assertion that these targets were more valid than even foreign nations that were not predominantly Muslim and had never been ruled by Islam44.
-For the nascent TTP, this was a justifying ideology that allowed them to express their rage against the Pakistani government and have it approved of by a major jihadist and religious figure45.
+In fact, by October 2006 jihadist-oriented al-Fajr Media was launching a website for Sheikh Issa, wherein he expressed vehement disdain for regional governments and pushed for violence43.
+Sheikh Issa placed particular emphasis on struggling against leaderships of nations that in his opinion should be theocracies as opposed to secular entities44.
+It was his assertion that these targets were more valid than even foreign nations that were not predominantly Muslim and had never been ruled by Islam45.
+For the nascent TTP, this was a justifying ideology that allowed them to express their rage against the Pakistani government and have it approved of by a major jihadist and religious figure46.
 Suddenly, the Pakistani government that had previously endorsed and approved of the Taliban next door and the internationally aimed terrorists who were not a local problem, were now faced with a threat inside their borders.
-The ideology of Sheikh Issa piled secular local governments, Shiites, and non-Muslims together as infidels, offering neither truce nor respite, and apologizing for none of these harsh views46.
-The Pakistani authorities were growing increasingly concerned, declaring that Sheikh Issa was responsible for a potential plot in August 2004 to bring chaos to the Pakistani independence day celebration47.
+The ideology of Sheikh Issa piled secular local governments, Shiites, and non-Muslims together as infidels, offering neither truce nor respite, and apologizing for none of these harsh views47.
+The Pakistani authorities were growing increasingly concerned, declaring that Sheikh Issa was responsible for a potential plot in August 2004 to bring chaos to the Pakistani independence day celebration48.
 The affinity of local Pakistani militants to Sheikh Issa drew extremists normally focused only on Kashmir into the sphere of influence of al-Qaida.
 Sheikh Issa remained in the FATA without any real interference or response from the Pakistanis, even as the seeds he sowed grew into the destruction levied upon the nation by the TTP, IMU, al-Qaida, and other outfits.

-Sheikh Issa and those similar to him followed a doctrine as takfiris, and defined Muslims that lack sufficient devoutness or have significant religious flaws to be infidels on the same level as their foreign enemies48.
-For an Egyptian to follow this makes sense, as several ostensibly pious Muslims were abused by their government49.
+Sheikh Issa and those similar to him followed a doctrine as takfiris, and defined Muslims that lack sufficient devoutness or have significant religious flaws to be infidels on the same level as their foreign enemies49.
+For an Egyptian to follow this makes sense, as several ostensibly pious Muslims were abused by their government50.
 Essentially, the radicals were punished, which in turn, furthered their fervor.
 Sheikh Issa’s rage against Arab governments aligned with the West is thus deeply personal.
 After finding himself driven from the jihadist haven of Afghanistan along with the other militants elements, his new home in the FATA provided an abundance of resources and malleable young minds to steer against the Pakistani establishment.
-With this background it is very important to note that Sheikh Issa was praised by Dr Ayman al-Zawahiri50.
-Sheikh Issa, as a spiritual leader, helped nurture and establish a new sense of urgency in the jihadist communities of tribal Pashtun Pakistan51.
+With this background it is very important to note that Sheikh Issa was praised by Dr Ayman al-Zawahiri51.
+Sheikh Issa, as a spiritual leader, helped nurture and establish a new sense of urgency in the jihadist communities of tribal Pashtun Pakistan52.
 Thus, al-Qaida was able to take advantage of this developing phenomenon, altering the trajectory of the militant movement to achieve their own ambitions.
 In 2007, the foreign presence in Pakistan was able to unleash the local radical elements against the influential Benazir Bhutto.

 Benazir Bhutto